jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
-  <a href="https://people.math.harvard.edu/~knill/graphgeometry/">Differential Geometry in Graphs!</a> Though it does not seem like it covers Ollivier-Ricci curvatures, unfortunately.
+  <a href="https://people.math.harvard.edu/~knill/graphgeometry/">Differential Geometry in Graphs!</a> Though it does not seem like it covers Ollivier-Ricci curvatures for some reason, unfortunately.
 </li>

 <li>
-  I faded almost completely away from geometric analysis, but this special topics course in <a href="https://math.berkeley.edu/~rbamler/rfclass.html">Ricci Flow</a> by <a href="https://math.berkeley.edu/~rbamler/">Richard Bamler</a> at Berkeley that he opened to public (with his permission) was undoubtedly a legend.
+  I faded completely away from geometric analysis, but this special topics course in <a href="https://math.berkeley.edu/~rbamler/rfclass.html">Ricci Flow</a> by <a href="https://math.berkeley.edu/~rbamler/">Richard Bamler</a> at Berkeley that he opened to public (with his permission) was undoubtedly a legend.
 </li>

 </ul>